-M. J. Solomon Productions is an independent film production company that was created by Dr. Malcolm W. Rector.
+M. J. Solomon Productions is an independent film production company that was created by Dr. Malcolm J. Solomon.
 Its goal is to produce unique, thought-provoking, entertaining films that will appeal to a moviegoing audience that is growing increasingly disenchanted with the repetitious plots, remakes and sequels that are being churned out by the larger production studios.
 Thus far, M. J. Solomon Productions has succeeded in this endeavor.

-Dr. Rector and M. J. Solomon Productions have just wrapped post-production on A Haunting at Giger State University, a horror feature film.
+Dr. Solomon and M. J. Solomon Productions have just wrapped post-production on A Haunting at Giger State University, a horror feature film.
 Boasting a compact, talented cast, the film revolves around two music students who agree to work late in a university’s music library after the campus closes for the summer, a typically mundane task.
 The events that follow, however, will push the students to the brink of insanity and leave them fighting for their lives.

 To learn more and to view production stills, please view the film's Press Kit.

 The first project M. J. Solomon Productions embarked upon was The Contest.
-Written, directed and scored by Dr. Rector, The Contest is a short romantic comedy based upon a full-length script that reached the final round in the Sundance Feature Film Program.
+Written, directed and scored by Dr. Solomon, The Contest is a short romantic comedy based upon a full-length script that reached the final round in the Sundance Feature Film Program.
 A romantic comedy that revolves around a classical composition competition and boasts a widely varied cast, it was shown at the 2002 Jamerican International Film and Music Festival, deemed one of the top ten film festivals in the world by e!Entertainment.

 Michael is a young classical composition student, who is chosen as a finalist in an international composition competition.
 When he arrives at the competition, he falls in love with Beverly, one of the pianists who will be performing his two-piano pieces.
 Unfortunately her jealous ex-boyfriend is the other and could very well sabotage Michael’s chances of winning the contest if he pursues Beverly.

 Full of humor and high jinks, The Contest defies the usual convention of painting the classical music realm in only dismal disquietude and instead gives audiences an unparalleled glimpse into the life of classical composition and performance majors of the twenty-first century.
-Dr. Rector was uniquely qualified to write and direct this film.
+Dr. Solomon was uniquely qualified to write and direct this film.
 He earned a doctoral degree in music composition from the prestigious Rice University and is a classical and jazz pianist.
 He composed all of the modern classical pieces performed in The Contest and composed and arranged the pop and R and B songs as well.

 The Contest made it’s television debut in 2004 on TVTV.

-The Stairwell is a short film that was also written, directed and scored by Dr. Malcolm Rector and produced by M. J. Solomon Productions in association with Hawk in Flyte Productions.
+The Stairwell is a short film that was also written, directed and scored by Dr. Solomon and produced by M. J. Solomon Productions in association with Hawk in Flyte Productions.
 A surreal drama in which a man must face the darkness that has guided him throughout his life, The Stairwell was shown at the 2002 Jamerican International Film and Music Festival, where it won the Final Draft award for best short script.
-Dr. Rector had the very rare honor of having both of his short films chosen to be screened the same year at the renowned festival.
+Dr. Solomon had the very rare honor of having both of his short films chosen to be screened the same year at the renowned festival.

 Old, alone and bitterly disappointed by the direction his life has taken, Nicholas sits in a small, cheap motel room and reflects upon the decisions that have led him there.
 His thoughts carry him up a symbolic stairwell of life, flooding him with grief, horror and desolation, reminding him that there is blood on his hands that will never wash off and making him question the dark entity that has guided him through it all.